 Applying for Medicare can be confusing.
-What is it that you need to know when you apply for Medicare?
-We’re going to cover what you should do when applying for Medicare in 2022 in this article.
+What do you need to know when you apply for Medicare?
+In this article, we’re going to cover what you should do when applying for Medicare in 2022.

 As Benjamin Franklin once said, “By failing to prepare, you are preparing to fail.”
 Let’s discuss what you should know to prepare to be successful when applying for Medicare.